swishy123Quack/Stressed/README.md

 ## WARNING: Mac/Unix support is NOT supported!
 Only run this on Windows.

 ## Summary:
-- This is my personal stress tester for competitive programming, so most of the features in this is tailored to my needs.
+- This is my personal stress tester for competitive programming, so most of the features in this are tailored to my needs.
 If you find these helpful, feel free to use it!
 But don't expect it to have everything you need.

 ## Main features:
 - Parallel testing support